sokoide/llvm6/docs/QUALITY.md

 -   Complete API documentation with usage examples
 -   Performance benchmarking suite with stress testing
 -   Automated reporting and metrics collection
+-   Advanced pointer/struct testing infrastructure with 5 specialized tests

 ---

 ## Conclusion

 This compiler codebase has achieved **remarkable quality improvements** and is now **production-ready** with excellent test coverage and resolved critical issues.
-The transformation from 40.9% to 71.9% test coverage, combined with comprehensive memory management fixes, function decomposition, complete API documentation, and performance benchmarking infrastructure, represents a significant engineering achievement.
+The transformation from 40.9% to 71.2% test coverage, combined with comprehensive memory management fixes, function decomposition, complete API documentation, performance benchmarking infrastructure, and advanced pointer/struct testing, represents a significant engineering achievement.

 **Current Status**: **Production-ready with excellent foundation** **Timeline to Full Production Hardening**: 2-4 weeks for optimization, 1-2 months for advanced features